Skip to Content

 The full metal body is one of the primary differences between the Squall and the Fathom series of reels.

-The use of the aluminum body not only makes this reel sturdier by not flexing but it is also substantially lighter.
+The use of the aluminum body not only makes this reel sturdier by not flexing but also substantially lighter.

-The oversized main gear when combined with the stainless steel pinion, makes for a very solid feel and a quick retrieve rate with gear ratios as high as 7.1:1 on the single speed FTH40NLDHS model.
+When combined with the stainless steel pinion, the oversized main gear makes for a very solid feel and a quick retrieve rate, with gear ratios as high as 7.1:1 on the single-speed FTH40NLDHS model.

-5 shielded stainless steel ball bearings – 5 Shielded stainless steel ball bearings make for a smooth spinning spool that has great castability.
-The fact that the ball bearings are shielded will provide good durability over the life of the reel.
+5 Shielded stainless steel bearings make for a smooth spinning spool with great castability.
+The fact that the ball bearings are shielded will provide good durability over the reel’s life.

-Double- dog ratchet anti-reverse – Both the single and 2-speed Fathom reels use a double dog ratchet anti-reverse system.
-This is going to provide you with a backup and basically distribute the pressure on the anti-reverse across 2 paws so that there is less wear and tear on the reel.
+Both the single and 2-speed Fathom reels use a double-dog ratchet anti-reverse system.
+This will provide you with a backup and distribute the pressure on the anti-reverse across two paws to reduce wear and tear on the reel.

 Features at a Glance